AplaProject/quick-start/README.md

-About Genesis
+About Apla
 =============

-Genesis is an open source blockchain platform which implemented as blockchain network consisting of nodes communicating each other.
+Apla is an open source blockchain platform which implemented as blockchain network consisting of nodes communicating each other.
 Each node is backend service having own database and can be interacted by the end user with a client or web ui.

-The goal of this quick start solution is to run a local testing network of several Genesis nodes (backends with GUI clients) to give the end user an idea of how Genesis blockchain works and provide usage examples of graphical interface elements as well as smart-contracts.
+The goal of this quick start solution is to run a local testing network of several Apla nodes (backends with GUI clients) to give the end user an idea of how Apla blockchain works and provide usage examples of graphical interface elements as well as smart-contracts.

 The backend-side (backend itlsef and database engine) software runs in docker containers and clients run nativly on the host system side.
-As soon as clients start user can interact with local testing Genesis blockchain network.
+As soon as clients start user can interact with local testing Apla blockchain network.

 Usage
 =====

-Currently Genesis quick start was tested on Mac and Linux.
+Currently Apla quick start was tested on Mac and Linux.
 Windows support is comming.

-Use manage.sh to manage Genesis testbed on Linux/Mac and manage.exe to manage Genesis testbed on Windows.
+Use manage.sh to manage Apla testbed on Linux/Mac and manage.exe to manage Apla testbed on Windows.

 ### Linux/Mac